Markus Lanz is horrified by Laschet’s statement on ZDF – “That confuses people completely”

 Armin Laschet recently harshly criticized the government’s corona policy – although he is directly involved in it.
-In “Markus Lanz” this is analyzed as an unfortunate step towards emancipation.
+With “Markus Lanz” this is analyzed as an unfortunate step towards emancipation.

-This Corona tirade hit ZDF presenter Markus Lanz apparently so angry that he put the quotes up for discussion in his talk show, although the CDU politician was not personally in the studio.
+This Corona tirade hit ZDF presenter Markus Lanz apparently so angry that he put the quotes up for discussion in his talk show, even though the CDU politician was not personally in the studio.
 Studio guest Norbert Röttgen * (CDU) clearly had trouble commenting on the statements of his party colleague and initially even made it clear that he did not know whether Laschet had really said it that way.
-But Laschet’s views of the CDU’s New Year’s reception * in Baden-Württemberg are a fact, so that they subtly but emphatically heat up the mood in the ZDF studio.
+But Laschet’s views of the CDU’s New Year’s reception * in Baden-Württemberg are a fact, so that they can subtly but emphatically heat the minds in the ZDF studio.

 Video: CDU boss Laschet distances himself from corona regulations